 CHP investigates case of severe paediatric influenza B infection

-His nasopharyngeal aspirate tested positive for influenza B virus upon laboratory testing.
-The clinical diagnosis was influenza B infection complicated with severe pneumonia.
-He is now in serious condition.
+Her nasopharyngeal aspirate tested positive for influenza B virus upon laboratory testing.
+The clinical diagnosis was encephalopathy.
+She is now in a serious condition.

-Initial enquiries revealed that the patient had received seasonal influenza vaccination (SIV) for this season and had no travel history during the incubation period.
-His home contacts have remained asymptomatic so far.
+Initial enquiries revealed that the patient had yet to receive seasonal influenza vaccination for the current season and had no recent travel history.
+Her home contacts are asymptomatic so far.